turingschool/launch-curriculum/module5/lessons/Week5/LinkedInActivityPD.md

 Honestly, it doesn't so much matter what the recommendation says your future employer probably won't read it, what really has an impact is showing that there is someone out there willing to vouch that you're awesome to work with!

 I recommend asking your group mates from your group project to write a review!
 You have all worked together very closely and can speak about the strengths you brought to the team!

+#### No points, but an extra bonus!

+If you get the LinkedIn mobile app, there is a new feature where you can add a pronunciation to your name which adds a great personal touch 😀

+[Here](https://www.linkedin.com/help/linkedin/answer/a550527) are instructions for how to do this, and [here](https://www.linkedin.com/in/abelcak/) is an example of what that could sound like, or you could only record your first and last name.